 Our sand calculator is a tool designed specifically to help you with calculations you may do on the building site, or when you are doing a bit of home improvement.

 Estimating the required amount of any building material is a difficult task, and errors may result in either the material running out when the project is in full swing, or in heaps of sand lying around after the earthwork is completed.
 Use this sand calculator or our paver sand calculator to answer the question "how much sand do I need" and never worry about it again!

-The first step is establishing the volume of sand needed.
-It is equal to the volume of excavation, and you can do it in a following way:
+The first step is to establish the volume of sand needed.
+It is equal to the volume of excavation, and you can do it with the following method: